charliebeckstrand/gjendje/docs/configure.md

 `configure` allows you to set global values for all state instances.

-Import and call once at your app entry point:
+Call once at your app entry point:

 ```ts
 import { configure } from 'gjendje'